WelbornGroup/Documentation/PDBtoTinkerXYZ.md

 ### Prepare the PDB file
 1) Change the name of histidine residues from HIS to HIE *or* HID if necessary, so that the protonation state remains when converting to Tinker XYZ.
 These labels state whether the histidine is protonated in the epsilon or delta position, and the HIS stands for the doubly protonated state where the histidine is positively charged.

-From our 1kjl galectin-3 example we saw in the pacmol output that we have 4 histidines that are contributing no charge, therefore they are all in HIE or HID states.
-You can look back at the output from the reduce program to see which of the hydrogens is present to determine which state that HIS should be changed to.
-It may be easier to open the 1kjl_complete.pdb or tinker xyz file of your protein in VMD and visually assess which state each histidine is in.
+From our 1kjl galectin-3 example we can look at the pacmol output we see that we have 4 histidines that are contributing no charge, therefore they are all in HIE or HID states.
+You can look back at the output PDB from the reduce program to see which of the hydrogens was omitted to determine which state that HIS should be changed to.
+It may be easier to open the 1kjl_complete.pdb in VMD and visually assess the histidines.
 The selection `all resname HIS` should select the residues for you.
-You will see that the four histidines in our system, from lower to higher index, are in states HID HIE HIE HID.
+You will see that the four histidines in our system, from lower to higher atom index, are in states HID HIE HIE HID.

-Alternatively, you can make it simple and make all of the histidine a single protonation state by changing all HIS to HIE.
+Alternatively, you can make it simple and make all of the histidines a single protonation state by changing all HIS to HIE.

 You can accomplish this with find and replace in a text editor, or an example with terminal is:
 `sed 's/HIS/HIE/g' 1kjl_complete.pdb > 1kjl_prep1.pdb`

+If there is a histidine in an active site or one that is positively charged you may not want to take the all HIE approach.

 2) If coming from gromacs solvate, rename the water "residues" as `HOH` rather than the default Gromacs `SOL`.
-You can also do this in vim by typing `sed 's/HIS/HIE/g' 1kjl_prep1.pdb > 1kjl_prep2.pdb`
+You can do this in terminal with `sed 's/SOL/HOH/g' 1kjl_prep1.pdb > 1kjl_prep2.pdb`

 3) If a ligand (or any complexed small molecule) is present, make sure it is at the end of the file.
-In general, it will be included after the protein coordinates and will need to be cut and paste after the water+ions.
+In general, it will be included after the protein coordinates and will need to be cut and paste after any water+ions that are present.
 Open the PDB in VMD and save it again to update the atom numbering (check the result by making sure the ligand atoms appear at the end with its atom numbers in sequential order).